 There are 18 trail-side camps on the Wonderland Trail

 There are eighteen trail-side camps with water sources and pit toilets on the Wonderland Trail.
 When you apply for your permit, you need to provide your preferred itinerary, and the NPS will do what they can to accommodate.
-See the itinerary section for more info.
+I recommend this laminated map for planning your itinerary.